-- Constructed wetlands must be considered as part of rehabilitation options for all aspects of watercourses. - A Recommended Ecological Category (REC must be obtained). - Hydrological and ecological connectivity and ecological integrity must be enhanced by the rehabilitation efforts whether by flow driver or responses rehabilitation or both. - Compliance, monitoring, and enforcement must be strengthened in terms of human resources and capacity for all completed rehabilitation work to be undertaken. - Remote Sensing and GIS must be considered and employed instead of only relying on fixed-point photographs for monitoring aspects of rehabilitation work completed. - Existing DWS Data and information from the databases (i.e., Green drop) must be considered before exploring options of the monitoring and collecting data from new proposed sites. - Collaboration between the DWS, other government departments and private institutions is recommended to find the best way possible to assist each other in implementing rehabilitation. - Capacity building and funding must be linked to existing policy statements regarding departmental funding or charges. - Consideration must be given to translating the guidelines to be developed into Policy.
+- Constructed wetlands must be considered as a rehabilitation option for all characteristics of watercourses and their status must not be affected by the rehabilitation activities undertaken. - A Recommended Ecological Category (REC must be obtained). - Hydrological and ecological connectivity and ecological integrity must be enhanced by the rehabilitation efforts whether by flow driver or responses rehabilitation or both. - Compliance, monitoring, and enforcement must be strengthened in terms of human resources and capacity for all completed rehabilitation work to be undertaken. - Remote Sensing and GIS must be considered and employed instead of only relying on fixedpoint photographs for monitoring aspects of rehabilitation work completed. - Existing DWS Data and information from the databases (i.e., Green drop) must be considered before exploring options of the monitoring and collecting data from new proposed sites. - Collaboration between the DWS, other government departments and private institutions is recommended to find the best way possible to assist each other in implementing rehabilitation. - Capacity building and funding must be linked to existing policy statements regarding departmental funding or charges. - Consideration must be given to translating the guidelines to be developed into Policy.